Cusco’s sexy woman and other ruins

 I’m inclined to use the sixth option on that list.
 If you’re curious, the closest approximation of its pronunciation I can muster would be “sock-Sigh-WAH-mn.”
 While the sign is a helpful reminder, I wouldn’t always have access to the photo so I found it challenging to recall this Quechua place name.

 For me, Quechua is a truly foreign language.
 Not only had I had no exposure to it before this trip but, as far I as could tell, it lacked cognates that could serve as small Velcro like hooks and attach themselves to the larger English hooks already lodged in my brain.
-(For example, when I see the Spanish word sopa on a menu in a restaurant in Perú or Bolivia it’s a cognate of soup – its English counterpart – making it easy to recall.)
+(For example, when I see the Spanish word sopa on a menu in a restaurant in Perú or Bolivia it’s a close enough cognate of soup – its English counterpart – to make it easy to recall.)
 It was Jill who creatively linked Saqsaywaman with the English phrase “sexy woman” and generated not only a nearly ideal mnemonic but a blog post title too.
 I now had a large hook to help me recall this place.

 The earliest construction on the site probably occurred long before the Inkas arrived.
 This work was done by the Killke culture probably sometime in the 12th century but it was under the rule of Pachakutiq that the expansion of the site began in earnest.